williampious/faas/src/README.md

     // Users collection can be listed by Super Admins.
     // Individual user documents can be read/written by themselves, or by Admins of their tenant. match /users/{userId} {
-      // Rule to allow reading the whole collection (list) allow list: if isSuperAdmin();
+      allow list: if isSuperAdmin();

       allow read: if isSuperAdmin() ||